Call us today:

 Housing Ombudsman Complaints Handling Code and Self-Assessment

-The Housing Ombudsman’s Complaint Handling Code was introduced in July 2020 sets out good practice that make sure landlords respond to complaints effectively and fairly.
+The Housing Ombudsman’s Complaint Handling Code and the Housing Ombudsman Scheme set out good practice that make sure landlords respond to complaints effectively and fairly.

 Each year we carry out an annual assessment against the Code to ensure our complaint handling remains in line with its requirements.